-- 2b.
-If you will be routing the cable through a hole in the transom, drill a 5/8" diameter hole above the waterline.
-Route the cable through this hole, then fill the hole with marine-grade silicone sealant and proceed to the next step immediately. - 3.
-Place the escutcheon plate over the cable hole and use it as a guide to mark the two escutcheon plate mounting holes.
-Remove the plate, drill two 9/64" diameter x 5/8" deep holes, and then fill both holes with marine-grade silicone sealant.
-Place the escutcheon plate over the cable hole and attach with two #8 x 5/8" wood screws.
+If you will be routing the cable through a hole in the transom, drill a 5/8" diameter (16 mm) hole above the waterline.
+Route the cable through this hole, then fill the hole with marine-grade silicone sealant and proceed to the next step immediately.

+3. Place the escutcheon plate over the cable hole and use it as a guide to mark the two escutcheon plate mounting holes.
+Remove the plate, drill two 9/64" (3.5 mm) holes, then fill both holes with marine-grade silicone sealant.
+Place the escutcheon plate over the cable hole and attach with two #8 x 5/8" (16 mm) wood screws.

-4. Route and secure the cable by attaching the cable clamp to the transom; drill one 9/64" diameter x 5/8" deep hole, then fill hole with marine-grade silicone sealant, then attach the cable clamp using a #8 x 5/8" screw.
+- 4. Route and secure the cable by attaching the cable clamp to the transom; drill one 9/64" dia.
+(3.5 mm) x 5/8" deep (16 mm) hole, then fill hole with marine-grade silicone sealant, then attach the cable clamp using a #8 x 5/8" (16 mm) screw. - 5.
+Plug the other end of the transducer cable back into the control head connection holder.